zoogie/Kartminer7/README.md

 - wwylele for [save3ds](https://github.com/wwylele/save3ds) Installing the exploit to extdata from just seedminer and a PC would be impossible without this tool.
 - PabloMK7 for [3dsropxploitinjector](https://github.com/PabloMK7/3dsropxploitinjector) which makes tricky exploits like this much less of a hassle.
 Do you know he is also the author of a different mk7 exploit [kartdlphax](https://github.com/PabloMK7/kartdlphax), and ALSO the famous mk7 plugin [CTGP-7](https://ctgp-7.github.io/)?
 - Yellows8 for this enduringly useful tool: [3ds_ropkit](https://github.com/yellows8/3ds_ropkit)
+- All my testers in the issue threads!

 ## What is this?
 This is a BETA stage exploit for Mario Kart 7.
 This is the 3rd public exploit of this extremely popular game, this time targeting the extdata savegame on the sd card.
 It works with both the digital and cartridge version of the game on app version 1.2.